Mu-L/Blender_math_anim/README.md

 ## Features
 - Fast function plotting and animation, support explicit, parametric and polar functions.
 Automatically detect variables and parameters.
 Same parameters can be used across different functions and do the controls.
+New fast
+  solvers of first order ODEs and implicit functions are implemented.
 - Support different ways to compile math formula, Typst, Latex(Optex) and PDF.
 Easy preset animations to config.
 - Support free drawing and writting.
 - Morph Animation works among all types, between and across plotting, text, free drawing.